 After protests broke out following a spike in liquefied gas prices in January 2022, violence was provoked by unknown, well-trained and organised armed persons.
 President Tokayev declared a state of emergency.
 In response to President Tokayev’s request, the Collective Security Treaty Organization, a military alliance led by Russia, agreed to send soldiers (‘peacekeeping forces’) to Kazakhstan from Russia, Belarus, Tajikistan, Armenia and Kyrgyzstan.

 Parliament has not observed elections in Kazakhstan since 2005.
-The Office for Democratic Institutions and Human Rights of the Organization for Security and Co-operation in Europe (OSCE/OIDHR) has sent election observers to Kazakhstan.
+The Office for Democratic Institutions and Human Rights of the Organization for Security and Co-operation in Europe (OSCE/ODIHR) has sent election observers to Kazakhstan.
 OSCE/ODIHR deployed an Election Observation Mission to the early parliamentary elections in March 2023 in response to concerns about the lack of genuine opposition to the Amanat (ex Nur-Otan) party and due to Kazakhstan’s non-compliance with recommendations relating to fundamental freedoms, impartiality of election administration and eligibility.

-Parliament has highlighted the need to guarantee fundamental freedoms, end the arbitrary detention of human rights activists and members of political opposition movements, and ensure the rights of LGTBIQA+ people and the safety of Kazakhs and other ethnic minority groups.
+Parliament has highlighted the need to guarantee fundamental freedoms, end the arbitrary detention of human rights activists and members of political opposition movements, and ensure the rights of LGBTIQA+ people and the safety of Kazakhs and other ethnic minority groups.
 Moreover, it has called for possible individual sanctions against Kazakhstan’s officials who are directly responsible for human rights abuses.

 Parliament adopted a resolution on the protests and violence in Kazakhstan in January 2022, reiterating its concern over human rights abuses following the outbreak of protests in the country, including the widespread use of torture and disregard for democracy.